abpio/abp-commercial-docs/en/tutorials/book-store/Part6.md

 }
 ````

-Created this class inside the `Acme.BookStore.Domain.Shared` project since we will re-use it on the [Data Transfer Objects](../Data-Transfer-Objects.md) (DTOs) later.
+Created this class inside the `Acme.BookStore.Domain.Shared` project since we will re-use it on the [Data Transfer Objects](https://docs.abp.io/en/abp/latest/Data-Transfer-Objects) (DTOs) later.

 ## AuthorManager: The Domain Service

-`Author` constructor and `ChangeName` method is `internal`, so they can be usable only in the domain layer.
+`Author` constructor and `ChangeName` methods are `internal`, so they can be used only in the domain layer.
 Create an `AuthorManager` class in the `Authors` folder (namespace) of the `Acme.BookStore.Domain` project:

 ````csharp
 using System;